Volume 18 Num. 2 - June 2018

 How to cite this paper: Costa J, Pinto-Gouveia J, & Mar˘co J (2018).
 The Role of Negative Affect, Rumination, Cognitive Fusion and Mindfulness on Depressive Symptoms in Depressed Outpatients and Normative Individuals.
 International Journal of Psychology & Psychological Therapy, 18, 207-220.

-THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE FOR SUBSCRIBERS ON June 1st, 2018.
-IT WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.
+THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.

 More articles in this volume